Diaschisis

+History

 The term diaschisis was coined by Constantin von Monakow in 1914.
 Von Monakow's concept of neurophysical changes in distant brain tissue to the focal lesion led to a widespread clinical interest.
 Doctors were interested in how diaschisis could describe the signs and symptoms of brain lesions that could not be explained.

+Mechanism

 The areas of the brain are connected by vast organized neuronal pathways that allow one area of the brain to influence other areas more distal to it.
 Understanding these dense pathways helps to link a lesion causing brain damage in one area of the brain to degeneration in a more distal brain area.
 A focal lesion causes damage that also disturbs the structural and functional connectivity to the brain areas distal to the lesion.

 The primary mechanism of diaschisis is functional deafferentation, which is the loss of the input of information from the part of the brain that is now damaged.
 The decrease in information and neural firing to the distal brain area causes those synaptic connections to weaken and initiates a change in the structural and functional connectivity around that area.
 This leads to diaschisis.
 Diaschisis is also influenced by many other factors, including stroke, brain swelling, and neuroanatomical disconnection.
 The severity of these factors is manifested in altered neuronal excitability, hypo-metabolism, and hypo perfusion.

 Currently the term diaschisis has a more positive connotation, describing the period of rapid recovery of function immediately following brain insult.
 Diaschisis is an especially important recovery factor in children with insults, as child brains are more susceptible to neurodegenerative processes.
 This is due to differences in myelination and water content, which allow a diffuse transmission of traumatic forces.

+Classification

+Classification by extent of the effect (focal/non focal)

 There are two types of diaschisis.
 The first is focal diaschisis, which refers to the remote neurophysiological changes that are caused by a focal lesion based on von Monakow's definition.
 The second type of diaschisis is non-focal diaschisis and it focuses on the changes in the strength and direction of neural pathways and connectivity between brain areas.
 This type of diaschisis has only been a topic in recent studies as a result of the advancement of brain imaging tools and technology.
 These new tools allow for better understanding of the organization of the brain connectivity and further investigation into new types of diaschisis, like non-focal or connectional diaschisis.
 This new type of diaschisis relates much more closely to clinical findings.

+Classification by anatomical lesion

+Diaschisis may be classified based on the specific neural pathways disrupted by the primary lesion.
+These subtypes correspond to distinct patterns of brain connectivity.

+Crossed cerebellar diaschisis

+Crossed cerebellar diaschisis is defined by reduced metabolism and blood flow in the cerebellar hemisphere contralateral to a supratentorial cerebral lesion, most commonly observed following an ischemic stroke.